 Step 1: Send Request

-Immediately after parameter change, a JSON object with the new parameter values is sent from the web browser to our servers.
+Immediately after a parameter change, a JSON object with the new parameter values is sent from the web browser to our servers.
 The object itself is quite tiny in size and should hit our servers in a fraction of a second.
-Bear in mind fluctuations might happen as this depends entirely on the Internet speed and network status of each user, factors that sadly we can’t influence yet.
+Bear in mind fluctuations might happen as this depends entirely on the Internet speed and network status of each user, factors that, sadly, we can’t influence yet.

-Developers can find out more about the API calls that are triggered when changing a parameter in our API reference page.
+Developers can find out more about the API calls that are triggered when changing a parameter in our documentation section.

 Step 2: Model Processing (Computation Time)